grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### looking at the charts)

 [//]: # (Mid-afternoon: day 1, run to Stilt City)
 The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
-After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to something like normal, even though it was hardly safe to be running beyond the edge of their operating depth.
+After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to something like normal, even though it remained nothing like safe to be running beyond the edge of their operating depth.

 "Hemi, join me at the navigation station, it's time for us to figure out where we're fucking going."
 Said Percy.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-The climbed down the ladder and turned the lights on over the navigation table.
+They climbed down the ladder and turned the lights on over the navigation table.
 Hemi unsealed and unrolled a new chart, and laid it down under the glass.
 He wiped the old grease pencil marks off the glass with a rag.

 "I picked up a more up-to-date chart at the depot."
 Hemi said.
 "Look, the depot is here.
 And..."
-He looked at some notes on their current course and speed that he had jotted on a clipboard over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
-"I estimate we're about here now."
+He looked over some notes on their current course and speed from a clipboard he had been updating over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
+"I estimate we are about here now."

 Percy pointed to a hashed arc that ran across the chart passing by one side of the depot island.
-"Is that the current Authority demarcation line?"
+"Is that the actual fuckin' current Authority demarcation line?"

 "Yes."
 Said Hemi.
 "Western Federated Socialists on the east side of it, Consolidated States of the Archipelago Islands on the west side of it."
 He looked at the date printed in the corner of the chart.
 "At least as of the printing of this chart, eight months ago."

-"So Shakes' line wasn't that far off."

-"Not bad for off the top of a tweaker head like that."
+"So Shakes' line wasn't that far off.
+Not bad for off the top of a fuckin' tweaker head like that."

+"Not bad at all."
 Hemi agreed.

 Percy indicated an arcing course on the chart with the tip of her finger.
 "We should head that way, I think."
 She indicated a point on the arc.
-"And I asked Shakes to rendezvous with us here.
+"And I asked Shakes to fuckin' rendezvous with us here.
 I hired him to help us out on this run."

 "Good.
 And yes, further into the Consolidated States waters will be better.
 They are far less likely to bother us, and we can travel for a few days while remaining in their waters.
 But..."
 He took another chart from the stack of rolled charts and unrolled it in front of Percy.
 "We have to head through these waters in the south.
 A highly contested area.
 At least three, up to five Authorities all claiming parts of it."

-"Well, we'll just have to be careful when we move through there.
-Be disciplined about running on the surface only at night, and max out our underwater time."
+"Well, we'll just have to be fucking careful when we move through there.
+We'll be disciplined about running on the surface only at night, and max out our underwater time during the day."

-"...In addition to the regular trouble we might encounter with Authorities, there's also that sub with the ram."
+"...In addition to the regular trouble we might encounter with Authorities, there is also that sub with the ram."

 "You think they are specifically after us?"

 "My guess is they are the ones who fired on the depot patrol sub.
-It's possible they followed us there."
+It is possible they followed us there."

 "Ah, you're paranoid.
-Why would anyone be after us?"
+Why would the fuck would anyone be after us?"

-"Because we're hauling weapons parts?"
+"Because we are hauling weapons parts?"

-"They rammed us before _we_ knew we'd be hauling weapons parts!"
+"They rammed us before _we_ knew we'd be hauling fucking parts that _could_ be used in weapons!"
 Percy said exasperatedly.
-"Either it's something else, or, more likely I say, it was all just coincidence."
+"Either it's something else, or, more likely I think: it was all just coincidence."

-Hemi nodded, but didn't look convinced.
+Hemi nodded, but did not look convinced.

 "This isn't a rush job Hemi.
 We have the time to take it slow and do the stealth thing right.
-Let's just be careful, be silent, and not be found.
+Let's just be fuckin' careful, be silent, and not be found.
 We'll deliver the cargo, collect our money, and by that time we'll be a few territories away --- an entirely different part of the world --- from wherever that sub with the ram came from.
-I'll bet we never see them again."
+I'll bet we never see that ugly fuckin' boat again."

-"I hope you're right.
-Another thing I wanted to bring up with you is that when we were adjusting the trim it looked like the boat is a little by the bow."
+"I hope you are right."
+Hemi paused, running through his mental checklist of all the things that kept the boat going.
+"Another thing I wanted to bring up with you is that while we were adjusting the trim it looked like the boat is a little by the bow."

-"Hardly surprising, we never seem to be able to load cargo in a way that doesn't throw off the balance."
+"Hardly surprising, we never seem to be able to load cargo in a way that doesn't throw off the fucking balance."

 "True.
-I'd like to bring some of the guys down to the cargo hold and move cargo back towards the middle of the boat.
+I would like to bring some of the crew down to the cargo hold and shift cargo back towards the middle of the boat.
 See if we can get it stowed so it trims more evenly."

 "Sure, but lets run a little longer first.
-At our current rate we've only made maybe a dozen nautical miles from the depot so far."
+At our current rate we've only made maybe a dozen fuckin' nautical miles from the depot so far."

 "Think we can risk a little more speed yet?"

 Captain Percy considered.
 "I think so.
 Take us up to six knots.
 Only top sonar people deliberately looking for us could hear us at six knots at this range and depth.
-In a few hours more, we'll come up a bit shallower and you can start rearraginging the hold."
+In a few hours more, we'll come up a bit shallower and you can start rearranging the hold."

 "Sounds good."
 Said Hemi as he started climbing back up to the control room to have Owen put a little more speed on.